IBM/ansible-lifecycle-driver/developer_docs/install_src_with_python.md

 pip3 install --editable .
 ```

-Note: `--editable` is added so live code changes in the osvimdriver package are reflected in the next startup without the need for a re-install through pip.
+Note: `--editable` is added so live code changes in the ansibledriver package are reflected in the next startup without the need for a re-install through pip.

 ## Configuration